robertcorponoi/unity-player-movement-2d/README.md

 <p align="center">A quick and simple way to get started with creating a 2D player character.<p>

-This package provides you with an easy way to add player movement to your 2D game.

 ## **Structure**

 The following assets are available as part of the package: